 Keep reading for the text guide explaining the six options available to you, or feel free to check out my YouTube video for this instead:

-Ring recently rolled out an awesome new feature called modes, which allows you to say when you’re away or at home – and then set different camera behaviors based on this.
+Back in 2020, Ring rolled out an awesome new feature called modes, which allows you to say when you’re away or at home – and then set different camera behaviors based on this.
 For example, indoor cameras won’t record when you’re at home.
 This is a standalone feature in the Ring app, although it also automatically integrates with the Ring Alarm (meaning that if you leave home via the Alarm system, the cameras will adapt accordingly).

 By default, your indoor Ring cams won’t record in ‘Home’ or ‘Disarmed’ mode, but other Ring cameras (and doorbells) will.
 All Ring cameras and doorbells will record as normal in ‘Away’ mode.